AhmedElsayed200/eCommerce-app/README.md

 - To open the cart, the user should hover on the cart shopping image in the navbar.
 - The user can remove a product or increase/decrease its quantity in the cart.
 - It is not possible to add a project that already exists in the cart (a same project with same attributes).
+- The website is responsive over all the screens.

 ## Dependencies